David Thompson (basketball): Drug addiction

 Thompson's substance abuse problems began due to feelings of "loneliness and isolation" after his 1979–80 foot injury.
 They first became public after his erratic debut season in Seattle, after which he checked into a Denver rehabilitation facility in 1983.
 His career-ending 1984 knee injury resulted from him being shoved down a stairwell during a fight at Studio 54, and later factored into his failed 1985 tryout with the Indiana Pacers, after which he was arrested that night for public intoxication.
 By 1986, Thompson was reportedly spending $1,000 daily on cocaine, for which he checked into rehab that year in Kirkland, Washington.
 After he was sentenced to 180 days in jail in 1987 for assaulting his wife, Thompson became a committed Christian and reorganized his life.

-Life after the NBA
+Post-playing career

 Thompson worked with the Charlotte Hornets' community-relations department in 1990, and, at age 37, played in the Legends Classic during the 1992 NBA All-Star Weekend, but he was one of two participants (with Norm Nixon) who were taken off the court on stretchers with serious leg injuries.
 This resulted in the league retiring the event after the 1993 festivities.

 Thompson returned to North Carolina State in 2003 to complete his degree in sociology.
 The next year, he shot an autobiographical film titled Skywalker.
 He was inducted into the Basketball Hall of Fame on May 6, 1996, and introduced Michael Jordan for the latter's 2009 induction.
 He currently works as a motivational speaker and participates in events with the Hornets and Denver Nuggets.